Frequently Asked Questions

 The following are frequently asked questions in regard to Title IX and related policies.
 The material in these FAQs may be difficult to read and triggering; please take care of yourself and reach out to our Confidential Care and Support Team if you need assistance.
 If your question was not answered or if you would like to see additional questions added please contact the Title IX Office, firstname.lastname@example.org or (321) 674-8885.

 Title IX prohibits discrimination on the basis of gender (sex), including sexual harassment.
-More information about this can be found here.
+View more information about Title IX Sexual Harassment Policy.

 If the University knows or in the exercise of reasonable care should know about student-on-student sexual harassment, including sexual violence, that creates a hostile environment, Title IX law requires the University to take immediate and appropriate steps to investigate or otherwise determine what occurred (subject to confidentiality considerations).
 If an investigation reveals that sexual harassment, including sexual violence, created a hostile environment, the University must then take prompt and effective steps reasonably calculated to end the sexual harassment or sexual violence, prevent its recurrence and, as appropriate, remedy its effects on the victim and University community.